haberdashPI/vscode-master-key/notes.md

                   whose span overlaps
             - [ ] convert any bind elements in this overlap into markdown table
     - [ ] extraction of visual docs
-    - [ ] serialization of bindings to settings.json
-    - [ ] create data types to generate warnings/hints for old/unused fields
-        - [ ] test this on the old version of larkin.toml
-    - [ ] replace `setFlag` with `updateValue` (or something like that)
     - [ ] CI
         - [x] setup CI unit tests for rust
         - [x] setup rust coverage